-Patrick Hayes is a freelance writer based in Flint, Michigan.
+Patrick Hayes is a freelance writer and wannabe comedian based in Flint, Michigan.
 He is a former reporter and editor for MLive.com and the Flint Journal and his work has also been published by ESPN.com, the Detroit Free Press, SB Nation, Huffington Post, The Classical, Issue Media, SLAM Magazine, and others.

 Although he had no clue what he was doing other than just experimenting with whether anyone would actually pay money to read his thoughts, he managed to self-publish two books:

 - Piston Devotion (2011), a collection of essays chronicling the ups, downs, and formative experiences of following the Detroit Pistons.

 - The HIGHerarchy (2011), a ranking of the top 30 NBA-talent producing high school basketball programs in the country (as of 2011).